Essential Amalfi Walking - short break - AMA7

 Distance: 10 km.
 Approx. 4,5 h. walking.
 Ascent & descent: + 150 m./- 650 m.

 After breakfast you return by train, bus or boat to Naples (airport).

 N.B.
-It is possible to extend this tour with 2 days in Positano and/or two days in Capri (see tour details).
+It is possible to extend this tour with 2 days in Positano and/or two days in Capri (see tour variations).
 On request it is also possible to book a night in Positano’s only ‘mountain hut’.

 Walking Tour Amalfi Coast

 ACCOMMODATION & MEALS